MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 > Note: The flow will be processed for the number of days that can specified in `grace_period_days`, otherwise the flow will be processed once.
 Merchant will be notified about failed payment on the last day of grace period.

-`Suspended`

-It means that the you can not withdraw the money from the customers payment card, and then the payment gets suspended.
-There can be various reasons why it can he suspended.
-If the problem persists, and there is not sufficient funds on the customers card, or/and if the card is expired or/and blocked, then the payment will fail.
-Suspended is a status internally for MobilePay to mark hiccupped payments, which is why it is not a part of the callback table above.

-Solution : MobilePay sends the customer a push notification, if there was an error with the card, in order to catch errors.
-If there were insufficient funds on the customers card, we also push the customer to execute the payment manually.
-The Merchant should contact the customer, and have it cleared out with the customer.
 ##### <a name="subscription-payments_state"></a>Payment state diagram

 ![](assets/images/Recurring_payment_states.jpg)